The Financial Technology Law Review: Saudi Arabia

 While debt-based crowdfunding is now governed by the newly issued laws, the CMA allows for equity-based crowdfunding in Saudi Arabia, subject to regulation by CMA laws and regulations.
 The entity shall first apply via the CMA's portal to obtain a temporary licence to carry out crowdfunding activities during a trial period.
 Similar to collective investment, because money collection is a sensitive activity, the entity wishing to crowdfund must provide sufficient evidence of how it intends to monitor closely any money laundering activities that may occur.
 Upon the entity's acceptance by the CMA and successful completion of the trial period, it may be granted a permanent licence allowing the entity to carry out equity-based crowdfunding activities in Saudi Arabia.

 Similar to collective investment, because peer-to-peer lending falls under financing activities, it shall be governed by SAMA and subject to the Finance Companies Law.
-In order for an entity to carry out the activities related to peer-to-peer lending, it shall ensure that its entity is licensed by SAMA and that the activities being conducted are in line with shariah principles.
+For an entity to carry out the activities related to peer-to-peer lending, it shall ensure that its entity is licensed by SAMA and that the activities being conducted are in line with shariah principles.

 Furthermore, where the entity is responsible for managing the amounts, it will be subject to CMA regulations.
 This is because management activities fall under securities business activities as listed in the Securities Business Regulation issued by the CMA.
 Thus, because peer-to-peer lending is a financial activity and its management falls under security business activities, such entity will trigger SAMA and CMA licensing requirements.
 Once all licences are obtained, the entity will be authorised to carry out lending and management activities in Saudi Arabia.